emgrotto/CS5800-Navigating-Portland/final_report.md

 Having researched this, it is clear that this is a precious resource that does not get the funding it needs.
 Being a pedestrian first resident of Portland, I have on many occasions attempted to use the bus system and found it to be both infrequent and bus-stops inconveniently placed for my desired destination.
 Without learning to drive and accepting the cost of car ownership there are unfortunately still areas of Portland and surrounding towns that are inaccessible to me.
 We cannot necessarily explore the issue of frequency in this project, however; I am interested to learn if the routes have been designed optimally.
 Are there alternative routes that are more efficient and hence cheaper to maintain?

-## Analysis
+## Analysis and Results

-*a description of the methods you used to gather your data and/or solve your problem.
-What did you do and why?
-Show clear steps throughout every step of your analysis, referencing specific topics/modules covered in the CS 5800 course.
-If you produced a computer program (e.g. in Python/Java/C), make sure you submit the relevant computer program as an Appendix to your .pdf report.
-I recognize that each report will be different, so I will customize these 25 marks to align with the specific nature of your project.*

 ### Data Collection
 We began our analysis by collecting data on the road systems in Maine.
-Data was retrieved from the Main DOT open data arcgis server, and filtered to include only roads in the city of Portland.
+Data was retrieved from the Maine DOT open data arcgis server, and filtered to include only roads in the city of Portland.
 The data was saved such that location geometries were transformed into a X,Y format on a 2D plane- this was accomplished by using the EPSG 3857 coordinate system.

 [Link to relevant source file](https://github.com/emgrotto/CS5800-Navigating-Portland/blob/main/src/extract_data.py)